PremYekkali/DemoToken/README.md

 ## Limitations

-This contract is **not fully ERC20-compliant** and intentionally omits(To be added in future as project progresses):
+This contract is **not fully ERC20-compliant** and intentionally omits:

 * Does not implement the ERC20 interface
 * `approve` / `allowance`